Dipita-Biswas/Customer-Churn-Analysis/README.md

 #### Churn Vs Monthly Charges by Segment
 - **Description**: Shows churn probability across monthly charge bins, broken down by segment.
 - **Insight**: Customers with **higher monthly charges are more likely to churn**.
 Bundled service discounts or loyalty incentives may help reduce churn in this segment.

+---

+### Key Insights & Business Recommendations

+- **Contract Type Matters**: Month-to-month contracts had the highest churn rates.
+Consider loyalty incentives for these users.
+- **High Churn Risk = High Charges + Low Tenure**: Customers who recently joined and pay more tend to churn.
+Introduce onboarding discounts or support for these segments.
+- **Tenure Drives Retention**: Long-tenure customers with low monthly charges are the most loyal.
+Strengthen engagement programs for this group.
+- **Segmented Strategies Work**: Cluster analysis revealed four clear customer groups which enables personalized retention campaigns.

+---

+This analysis combines technical modeling and business intuition to uncover actionable insights for improving customer retention.
+It demonstrates the value of analytics in guiding strategic decisions and enhancing customer experience.